-If we model a combined cycle plant as a single plant, we run into a problem.
-Consider the transition between the combined cycle power plant operation just as the STG is ramped up.
-Previous to STG startup, only the CT is generating, with a specified amount of fuel per hour being consumed, as a function of the CT power generation level.
-Then, after STG start-up, the fuel input remains almost constant, but the MW output of the (now) two generation units has increased by the amount of power produced by the steam turbine driven by the STG.
-A typical cost curve for this situation is shown in Fig. 34.
+But there is another more serious problem.
+Consider the transition between the combined cycle power plant operation just as the HRSG is ramped up.
+Previous to HRSG start-up, only the CT is generating, with a specified amount of fuel per hour being consumed, as a function of the CT power generation level.
+Then, after HRSG start-up, the fuel input remains almost constant, but the MW output of the (now) two generation units has increased by the amount of power produced by the steam turbine driven by the HRSG.
+A typical cost curve for this situation is shown in Fig. 10.

-Fig. 34: Cost curve for a combined cycle plant

-An important feature of the curve in Fig. 34 is that it is not convex, which means its slope (i.e., its incremental cost) does not monotonically increase with $P_G$ .
-Figure 35 illustrates incremental cost variation with $P_G$ .
+Fig. 10: Cost curve for a combined cycle plant An important feature of the curve in Fig. 10 is that it is not convex, which means its slope (i.e., its incremental cost) does not monotonically increase with $P_G$ .
+Figure 11 illustrates incremental cost variation with $P_G$ .

-Fig. 35: Incremental cost curve for a combined cycle plant
+Fig. 11: Incremental cost curve for a combined cycle plant